julioarhernandez/purevanity/src/_includes/service-pages/radiesse-bbl.md

    Comprehensive Overview of Radiesse Brazilian Butt Lift
 </h3>
 <p class="services-details-two__text-2">
    Radiesse is an FDA-approved dermal filler made from calcium hydroxylapatite (CaHA) microspheres, which are naturally absorbed by the body over time.
-When injected into the buttocks, Radiesse not only adds immediate volume but also encourages your body’s natural collagen production, creating firmer, more structured curves that last longer than traditional fillers.
+When injected into the buttocks, Radiesse® not only adds immediate volume but also encourages your body’s natural collagen production, creating firmer, more structured curves that last longer than traditional fillers.
 </p>
 <p class="services-details-two__text-2">
    The treatment is quick, typically taking about 45 to 60 minutes.
 Most patients experience minimal discomfort as a local anesthetic is often applied to the treatment area.
-As Radiesse is a biostimulatory filler, its effects continue to improve over the following weeks, with results lasting up to 18 to 24 months.
+As Radiesse® is a biostimulatory filler, its effects continue to improve over the following weeks, with results lasting up to 18 to 24 months.
 </p>

 <h3 class="services-details-two__title-2">
-   Key Benefits of Radiesse Brazilian Butt Lift
+   Key Benefits of Radiesse® Brazilian Butt Lift
 </h3>
 <ul class="services-details-two__points list-unstyled list-service">
    <li>